OpenKoo/OPENKOO/README.md

 2.ERC1155:ERC1155 is a novel token standard.
 It combines the advantages of previous token standards to create an irreplaceable and efficient token contract.The distinctive feature of ERC1155 is that it uses a single smart contract to represent multiple tokens at once.

-## Team

-### Introduction

-Amwalker Team has years of experience in crypto space and was working in IT development market before the crypto industry emerged.
-Each member of the team is creatively contributing to web2 or web3 projects.
-We are on the road to building more in crypto’s future.

-### Members

-1.Felix Lee  Key developer

-Provides the concept and principles of the project and leads the tech team to fully implement them.

-2.Flexming Lucas  Key developer

-Designs and tests most technical issues in detail

 ## TEST_Contract